tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-2.md

 ## V. Declaring variables and constants
 We use the `const` keyword to declare constant values (that do not change), and the `let` keyword to declare variables.
 Note the we do not specify any *type* information when we declare the variable, and the JavaScript interpreter will infer the data type of the variable based on what value we assign to it.

-Note that `const` and `let` are both part of the ES6 standard (you are learning some ES6 already!) and are well-supported by the browsers.
+Note that `const` and `let` are both part of the ES6 standard (you are learning some ES6 already!) and are well-supported by current and recent browsers.

 ### hello-2.html
 ```